When your orthodontist suggests rubber bands for braces treatment, you may be afraid and ask, “Do rubber bands on braces hurt?”

 4. Wearing a rubber band without the orthodontist’s advice

-One elastic doesn’t work very long.
-So, if you don’t change it from time to time, it will lose effectiveness and make the process slower.
-This has the same effect as not wearing or, taking a break.
+One elastic lasts only a short time.
+So, if you don’t change it from time to time, it will stop working and slow down the entire process.
+This has the same impact as not wearing them or taking a break from them.
 So, you will experience more pain.

 6. From elastic hook